Login with Patreon

 I think similarly monsters are at their best in such films when they are lightly used.
 Guillermo del Toro does some great monsters, and I think for two reasons: firstly, his films themselves are full of so much atmosphere it almost overwhelms, you are almost overwhelmed before you see the monster; and secondly because it’s almost always Doug Jones in a rubber suit.
 It sounds silly when I write it like that, I know, but there’s a physicality to practical effects that can make them feel more real than another CGI monster, and Doug Jones is singularly talented at bringing unusual creatures to life, giving them uniquely alien sorts of movements that somehow feel believable, real.

 But when I think about terrifying monsters, I think about one in particular: the alien in Alien (1979).
 Today we know all about the alien in these movies.
 We’ve seen them in great detail.
 But in Alien we mostly saw the terrifying facehuggers, the destructive chestbursters (admittedly, which fell more on the gore side), and of the alien itself we mostly saw its extended series of mouths, through the smoke.
 The fact that you had no idea of what the rest of that thing was made it all the more terrifying.
 (How many more mouths could it have?
 And where are they??)
-I guarantee you that every image in my head (Or did that not show up until Aliens?
+I guarantee you that every image in my head was more terrifying than the whole alien we saw later.
+(Or did the mouth thing not happen until Aliens?
 Either way, still very creepy.)

 MUSEDMOOSE ASKED: